Sewing threads

 record Movie(string Name, int ReleaseYear, float Rating);

-Notice that, this time, we have two lists of movies, mine and yours, with the ones I’ve watched and the ones I guess you have watched, respectively.
-Also, notice we both have watched “My Neighbor Totoro” and “Terminator 2.”
+This time, we have two lists of movies, mine and yours, with the ones I’ve watched and the ones you have watched, respectively.
+Also, we both have watched “My Neighbor Totoro” and “Terminator 2.”

 If we pay close attention, we both have watched “Terminator 2,” but we gave it different ratings.
 Since we’re using records from C# 9.0, records have member-wise comparison.
 Therefore, our two “Terminator 2” instances aren’t exactly the same, even though they have the same name.
 That’s why Intersect() doesn’t return it.

-To find the common movies using only the movie name, we can try any of these alternatives:
+To find the common movies using only the movie name, we can:

 var weBothHaveSeen = mine.IntersectBy(